IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance.html.markdown

   - `model` - (String) The model of the GPU.
 - `id` - (String) The ID that was assigned to the Virtual Servers for VPC instance.
 - `image` - (String) The ID of the virtual server image that is used in the instance.
-- `keys`- (Object) A list of SSH keys that were added to the instance during creation.
+- `keys`- (List) A list of SSH keys that were added to the instance during creation.

   Nested scheme for `keys`:
   - `id` - (String) The ID of the SSH key.
   - `name` - (String) The name of the SSH key that you entered when you uploaded the key to IBM Cloud.
 - `memory`- (Integer) The amount of memory that was allocated to the instance.
-- `network_interfaces`- (Object) A list of more network interfaces that the instance uses.
+- `network_interfaces`- (List) A list of more network interfaces that the instance uses.

   Nested scheme for `network_interfaces`:
   - `id` - (String) The ID of the more network interface.